Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

-We feed our dogs a fish and sweet potato high quality, no fillers added dog food and feed twice per day rather than once per day.
+We feed our dogs fish and sweet potato dog food that is high quality, with no fillers added, and feed them twice per day rather than once per day.

 We limit them in terms of people food (hardly ever) and treats and snacks (never unless they are high quality with no fillers).
 We use kibble as training treats.